anabeloff/RNAseqFun/RNAseqFungi_manual.md

 *rnaseqpipe* container runs 'InContainer\_star.sh' script which looking for **.fastq** files, with names containing **\_R1** or **\_R2**.
 Make sure to download right type of files from S3 bucket specified in 'OnInstance\_star.sh'.

-'OnInstance\_star.sh' script for *rnaseqpipe* reuires to specify following variable for Docker container:
+'OnInstance\_star.sh' script for *rnaseqpipe* requires to specify following variable for Docker container:

 `PREFIX_STAR` - specifies file name prefix for STAR output files.
 `THREADS` - number of CPUs.

 When BAM file is saved we can use Qualimap2 to assess the quality.
 The important feature of QualiMap2 is that it allows to perform 3'-5' Bias assessment on BAMs.
-To utilise this feature QualiMap2 requires GTF file supplied for RNA-seq data.
+To utilize this feature QualiMap2 requires GTF file supplied for RNA-seq data.
 For other types of analysis it's GFF.
 Here we use *qualimapUbuntu14* container and scripts from previous part with `ANALYSIS="qualimap"`.

 Now 'OnInstance\_quali.sh' will require additional variables: